 Will these guidelines result in fewer prosecutions?
 It's impossible to say.
 There are still issues; the test of whether something constitutes a grossly offensive communication is still discretionary, with the CPS quoting Lord Bingham:

-which she claims will save the world from the horrors of porn.
-First, that internet service providers and other internet companies block child pornography at its source; second, that any sort of simulated rape pornography is banned; and third, that
+demands which she claims will save the world from the horrors of porn.
+First, that internet service providers and other internet companies block child pornography at its source; second, that any sort of simulated rape pornography is banned; and

 The comic's Messiah Complex world tour includes routines inspired by historical figures including Malcolm X and Gandhi and originally included dates in Abu Dhabi and Lebanon, but they have now been cancelled.

 Mumbai christians have whinged at what it termed a blasphemous song and dance number featuring starlet